 Grab your cool weather clothing out of the closet and snuggle up in it.
 We can't make winter go away so we just have to do the best we can at staying warm in the winter chill.

 Babies have their own distinct needs in cooler weather.
 Smaller in size they can get cold quite quickly and they have a bad habit of kicking off their blankets.
 This means that baby has special needs indeed when in comes to keeping them warm on those cold winter nights.

 Help baby to stay warm by snuggling him or her in an outfit that will help to keep the blankets on so baby will evade getting a chill.
-Sleeping bag type outfits are designed to keep baby from kicking off the blankets on cool fall and winter nights.
+Footies and Sleeping bag type outfits are designed to keep baby from kicking off the blankets on cool fall and winter nights.

 Related Articles by Lorelei Cohen